 A Native of East Paterson (Elmwood Park), New Jersey, Dr. Dackow has conducted bands and orchestras in the schools of Glen Rock and East Brunswick, New Jersey, and served as Supervisor of Music for the Ridgewood NJ public schools.
 A former chair of the string department and orchestra director at Slippery Rock University in Pennsylvania, she has been a visiting faculty member during the summer sessions of the Eastman School of Music, Temple University, Montclair State College NJ, Wichita State University, the University of Alaska, Fairbanks and the Cork School of Music, Ireland.
 She most recently served on the faculty of Brandeis University, Waltham, Massachusetts, as director of the University Symphony Orchestra and Wind Ensemble.

 An annual ASCAP award winning arranger, Dr. Dackow has generated over seventy published works for orchestras and is an author of the Orchestra Expressions curriculum.
-She is active as a guest conductor, adjudicator and clinician across the nation and Canada, in England, Hong Kong, Singapore, Ukraine, South Africa and throughout Australia and Ireland.
+She is active as a guest conductor, adjudicator and clinician across North America, England, Hong Kong, Singapore, Ukraine, South Africa and throughout Australia and Ireland.
 Articles of hers have appeared in major professional journals and she has contributed to, or co-authored music reference books, methods and texts.
-Dr. Dackow currently serves as President-elect of the Conductors Guild, an international organization.
+Dr. Dackow served as President of the Conductors Guild (2007-2008), an international organization.